Watch Now

 Truck Parking Club has made it easy for truck drivers to book parking spaces, and truck parking lot owners to collect their fees, which was challenging before the app was created.

-The ease of use and collection has attracted new fleets and lot owners, which is desperately needed by the industry.
-Nonetheless, the lack of safe and secure truck parking costs truck drivers time and money.
+The ease of use and collection has attracted new fleets and lot owners, as the lack of safe and secure truck parking costs drivers time and money.

-Also, according to a tweet by the American Trucking Associations’ (ATA) official X account, truck parking first appeared on the ATRI survey in 2012 and has been a top 5 issue for truck drivers ever since.
+Also, according to a tweet by the American Trucking Associations’ official X account, truck parking first appeared on the ATRI survey in 2012 and has been a top five issue for truck drivers in most of the years since.

 In the 2021 Infrastructure Investment and Jobs Act, $300 million was allocated to multiple states for truck parking.
 While this sounds impressive, it only generated 1,000 new truck parking spots.